gds-data-school/katacoda-scenarios/mongodb/step_aggregation.md

 Hint: to obtain the `list_movies` field consult the `$group` operator [guide](https://docs.mongodb.com/manual/reference/operator/aggregation/group/).
 Tip: add the $out operator to the pipeline only when you're satisfied with the result.

+### Exercise 7 (optional)
 You will notice (especially if you are using regex to filter out dirty records) that the query runs a bit slow.
-[Create an index](https://docs.mongodb.com/manual/reference/method/db.collection.createIndex/) on the 'cast' field and run again the query.
-You will notice that the query will run a lot faster.
+**[Create an index](https://docs.mongodb.com/manual/reference/method/db.collection.createIndex/) on the 'cast' field and run again the query.
+You will notice that the query will run a lot faster.**